Sichuan Tofu and Ground Beef in Red Chile Sauce (Mapo Tofu)

 Yield: serves 4

-- 1⁄2 cup hong you (Sichuan red chile oil; from recipe, or use store-bought)
+- ½ cup hong you (Sichuan red chile oil), or substitute store-bought

 - 6 cloves garlic, minced